-- ASTRO-H operational planning - Satellite operation is primarily conducted by JAXA.
-Operational planning for critical phases is proposed by operational support organizations in consultation with JAXA, manufacturers, and the support organizations and is approved by JAXA. - During the pre-launch period from Aug 2015 through Feb 2016, approximately 20 operational coordination committee meetings were conducted (over 60 meetings if coordination committee meetings by subsystem are included).
+- ASTRO-H operational planning - Satellite operation is primarily conducted by JAXA ASTRO-H Project.
+Operational planning for critical phases is proposed by operational support companies in consultation with JAXA ASTRO-H Project, manufacturers, and the support organizations and is approved by JAXA ASTRO-H Project. - During the pre-launch period from Aug 2015 through Feb 2016, approximately 20 operational coordination committee meetings by the members above were conducted (over 60 meetings if coordination committee meetings by subsystem are included).
 Based on these meetings, planning, procedural, and operational planning standards for critical phases were established.
 However, there was no discussion of operations for changing parameters in consideration of changes in mass characteristics immediately after EOB extension, so no related operational documents were created.